GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 It depends.
 There are several reasons why your item may not be showing up in search.

 - You just published your extension.
 It might take a few hours before we index it.
-- Your extension manifest is out of date.
-Upgrade your item to a current valid manifest version as described [here][125].
+- Your extension manifest version is out of date.
+Upgrade your item to a current [valid manifest version][manifest-version].
 - Your extension is not listed in the region you are searching in.
-See more details [here][127].
+Check your [geographical distribution][region-distribution] in the Distribution Tab.

 ### My extension has been removed from the Chrome Web Store.
 What should I do? {: #faq-listing-10 }